 - Place a sign on your office door

 Electronic communication and signage will provide ample communication to patients for their adoption and acceptance of telehealth options.

 Creating Appointments for Video Chat Visits

 If integrated with your current platform, the creation of appointments is as simple as using your current scheduler.
-Given that you may extend your hours for telehealth visits, ensure that your schedule is modified for these visits to be input and marked accordingly.
-While there will certainly be a rising number of “normal business hours” telemedicine visits during this time, there is opportunity to serve your patients after hours.
+Given that you may extend your hours for telemedicine visits, ensure that your schedule is modified for these visits to be input and marked accordingly.
+While there will certainly be a rising number of “normal business hours” telehealth visits during this time, there is opportunity to serve your patients after hours.
 This technology allows the doctor to perform these video chats outside of the office.

 While a one on one visit between the doctor and patient is certainly a primary use for telehealth video chat platforms, there are other areas where these are positively impactful.
 From reaching patients in rural areas to being available at hours more convenient for patient visits, telemedicine bridges many barriers that would otherwise be left uncovered.